coolFridge9/coolFridge9.github.io/_posts/2018-8-3-Cloudbridge-Official-Info-Page.md

 Before I joined the team, they had pull requests disabled.
 This means that they did the majority of their code via pairing and merged straight to the main branch.
 They do a lot of diagrams on the whiteboard and make sure they are both on the same page.
 Since I have joined the team, Cloudbridge has been forced into enabling pull requests.
 This means that we have started reviewing each others code.
 I have mostly worked on API's for the team by myself but next week I will be working on a spike project with Ivan.
 To indicate what tasks we are working on we use sticky notes on the board.
 We have no retros or meetings besides stand ups.

 #### Team Review
 This team is a very open-minded, intelligent team and are happy to embrace change and listen to my ideas.
 I think the small style team works really well.
+Our team's average table tennis skill level is probably much higher than most teams average table tennis skill level.

 [//]: <> (![_config.yml]({{ site.baseurl }}/images/Screen Shot 2018-08-03 at 3.33.12 PM.png))
 <img src="{{ site.baseurl }}/images/Screen Shot 2018-08-03 at 3.33.12 PM.png" alt="Drawing" style="width: 100px;"/>